 NFL records: Don Shula is the holder of the most regular-season wins as a head coach with 328.
 He holds a total of 347 wins as a head coach.
 This man has the record of having the only undefeated season through the regular season and playoffs.
 He added his name to the Pro Football Hall of Fame.

 Don Shula Coaching Career Highlights

-Super Bowl winner: He missed the best part of his coaching career with the Miami Dolphins.
-During his time with this team, he led them to two Super Bowl victories, Super Bowl VII and VIII, thanks to his excellent coaching.
+Super Bowl winner: Don Shula missed the best part of his coaching career with the Miami Dolphins.
+During his time with this team, he led them to two Super Bowl victories: Super Bowl VII and VIII.

-Achievements as a coach: He was a glorified part of the Super Bowl VII and VIII championship teams’ victories.
-He was a celebrated part of the NFL championship team in 1968.
+Achievements as a coach: Don won the NFL championship in 1968.
 Don was the AP NFL Coach of the Year four times: in 1964, 1967, 1968, and 1972.
 He became Sports Illustrated Sportsman of the Year in 1993.
-In 2013, he won the Lamar Hunt Award.
+In 2013, Don Shula won the Lamar Hunt Award.
 He inserted his name on the NFL’s 1970s All-Decade Team.
 He was a member of the NFL 100th Anniversary All-Time Team.
 This man got on the Miami Dolphins Honor Roll.